moyerdestroyer/Class_Schedule_App/README.md

-# Class_Schedule_App
+# Class Scheduler
 This is an Android application that allows the user to manage a class schedule.
 A wide variety of android features are displayed here, making this a great starter for someone looking at how Room works.
 This application also uses passcode log in, and uses dialog fragments to create assessments.
+This also features a usage of multi-select for the assessment list, and can show a course list in table format.
 **Features:**
 1. Java
 2. Room